cobwebch/externalimport_tut/Documentation/EmployeesImport/Employees/Index.rst

 #.
 Last but not least, the "tx\_externalimporttut\_department" will need
    to relate to the department the employee works in.
-Now we don't want to use the primary key of the external data for departments as a foreign key in the fe\_users table.
+Now we don't want to use the primary key of the external data for departments as a foreign key in the :code:`fe_users` table.
 We want the uid from the departments as they were inserted into the TYPO3 database.
 This is the task of the "mapping" property.
 The first sub-property – "table" – is used to point to the table where the records are stored inside the